TimothyByrd/ChaosHelper/README.md

 So the tool only considers 2x4 weapons based on the number of shorter weapons available.
 When there are no shorter weapons, it will say one recipe, repeatedly.

+**I'm running the Steam client and the tool is not detecting when I change zones.**

+The tool favours using the stand alone client by default.
+So if both PoE clients are installed, try starting the tool with a `steam` argument to force use of the steam client for both the client.txt file and for process detection.
+If that doesn't work, you may need to configure the `clientTxt` setting to point to the Steam copy of client.txt.
+This depends on how you installed Steam, but it it likely "%ProgramFiles(x86)%/Steam/steamapps/common/Path of Exile/logs/Client.txt".
+The `processName` setting will probably also have to be configured.

 ## Links
 <a name="h11" />